Batch Ingestion Spark Connector Setup - Amazon SageMaker

-Amazon SageMaker Feature Store supports batch data ingestion with Spark, using your existing ETL pipeline.
-It can be a pipeline on Amazon EMR, GIS, a AWS Glue Job, a Amazon SageMaker Processing job, or a SageMaker Notebook.
+Amazon SageMaker Feature Store Spark is a Spark connector that connects the Spark library to Feature Store.
+Feature Store Spark simplifies data ingestion from Spark DataFrames to feature groups.
+Feature Store supports batch data ingestion with Spark, using your existing ETL pipeline, on Amazon EMR, GIS, an AWS Glue job, an Amazon SageMaker Processing job, or a SageMaker notebook.

-Methods for installing and implementing batch data ingestion are provided for Python and Scala.
-Python developers can use the sagemaker-feature-store-pyspark Python library for local development and installation on Amazon EMR.
-They can also run it from their Jupyter Notebooks.
-Scala developers can use the Feature Store Spark connector available in Maven.
+Methods for installing and implementing batch data ingestion are provided for Python and Scala developers.
+Python developers can use the open-source sagemaker-feature-store-pyspark Python library for local development, installation on Amazon EMR, and for Jupyter Notebooks by following the instructions in the Amazon SageMaker Feature Store Spark GitHub repository.
+Scala developers can use the Feature Store Spark connector available in the Amazon SageMaker Feature Store Spark SDK Maven central repository.

-You can use the Spark connector to ingest data in the following ways:
+You can use the Spark connector to ingest data in the following ways, depending on if the online store, offline store, or both are enabled.

-2. Offline store direct ingestion – Use the Spark connector to ingest your dataframe directly into the offline store.
+2. Offline store direct ingestion – If offline store is enabled, Spark connector batch ingests your dataframe directly into the offline store.
 Ingesting the dataframe directly into the offline store doesn't update the online store.

 Requirements